-- ➡ Info: You must first configure Site Authenticators in order to populate this list (see Configure Site Authenticators). - 9.
-Leave the Use Target Host Header check box selected to have PingAccess modify the Host header for the Site's Target Host and Target Port rather than the Virtual Host configured in the application.
-Clear this checkbox to make no changes to the Host header.
-(See Using Virtual Hosts for more information.)
+- → Info: You must first configure Site Authenticators in order to populate this list (see Configure Site Authenticators). - 8.
+Select the Use Target Host Header check box to have PingAccess modify the Host header for the Site's Target Host and Target Port rather than the Virtual Host configured in the application.
+When cleared, PingAccess makes no changes to the Host header.
+See Using Virtual Hosts for more information.